 The short film for "Don't Play No Game That I Can't Win" with Santigold certainly qualifies.
 A marionette adventure!
 The plot of the video is: the Marionette!Beasties are pursued by a Determinator unnamed commando who is inexplicably anti-Beasties.
 The commando ambushes the Beasties at a concert, who promptly escape into a snowy forest.
 The commando and his troops attack the Beasties; all but the commando are killed.
 The dead troops return as zombies to come after the Beasties, who are unexpectedly rescued by a Yeti.
 The Yeti flies the Beasties off by helicopter, which is then shot down by the commando.
 The Beasties parachute safely into an ocean.
 Mike D is then attacked by a shark, but rescued by the return of Santigold, who was on stage during the concert at the beginning.
 The Beasties and Santigold, inside a submersible, then take out the commando and his next wave of troops by firing missiles at them.
 As the Beasties and Santigold escape, the commando emerges from the water, still bent on revenge.

-In "No Sleep Till' Brooklyn", when the guitar solo begins, a guy in a gorilla suit is shown playing it, only for a more metal looking guitarist to rush in, shoulder push the gorilla away and resume the solo.
+In "No Sleep Till' Brooklyn" from Licensed to Ill, when the guitar solo begins, a guy in a gorilla suit is shown playing it, only for a more metal looking guitarist to rush in, shoulder push the gorilla away and resume the solo.
 That guitarist, Kerry King fromSlayer.

 Even funnier was that originally Kerry and the gorilla's roles were reversed, but Kerry objected, saying "If anyone is gonna is gonna be pushed off stage, it's gonna be me pushing the gorilla."